-123 Beyrer Decl. ¶ 32; Sharfstein Decl. ¶¶ 23, 32; Schell Decl. ¶ 9...
+124 Beyrer Decl. ¶ 32; Sharfstein Decl. ¶¶ 23, 32; Schell Decl. ¶ 9...

-124 Sharfstein Decl. ¶ 15.
+125 Sharfstein Decl. ¶ 15.

-125 Sharfstein Decl. ¶ 16.
+126 Sharfstein Decl. ¶ 16.

-126 Sharfstein Decl. ¶ 18.
+127 Sharfstein Decl. ¶ 18.

-- E. Significant Reduction in the Population of Incarcerated Persons Is Practical, Can Be Done Without Impacting Public Safety, and is the Only Way to Prevent an Outbreak of COVID-19 and to Prevent the Death of Those at Highest Risk - 51.
-Because of the severity of the threat posed by COVID-19, and its potential to rapidly spread throughout a correctional setting, public health experts recommend the rapid release from custody of people most vulnerable to COVID-19.127 - 52.
-People in prisons and jails are disproportionately likely to have chronic health conditions, including diabetes, high blood pressure, and HIV, that put them at higher risk of severe health consequences upon contracting the virus.
-Large numbers of seriously ill incarcerated people will strain the already extremely limited medical infrastructure in the jails, heightening the risk that infected individuals will
+recommend the rapid release from custody of people most vulnerable to COVID-19.128

+52. People in prisons and jails are disproportionately likely to have chronic health conditions, including diabetes, high blood pressure, and HIV, that put them at higher risk of severe health consequences upon contracting the virus.129 Large numbers of seriously ill incarcerated people will strain the already extremely limited medical infrastructure in the jails, heightening the risk that infected individuals will suffer serious harm.
+Maryland's jails include a significant number of individuals with chronic conditions that put them at high risk.130